nocomplexity/SecurityArchitecture/secure-coding-references.rst

 This reference gives good "coding rules" for implementations of cryptographic operations, and more generally for operations involving secret or sensitive values.
 Created by Jean-Philippe Aumasson (https://aumasson.jp/)

+Defensive Coding Guide
+^^^^^^^^^^^^^^^^^^^^^^^

+A Guide to Improving Software Security, http://redhat-crypto.gitlab.io/defensive-coding-guide/

+This document provides guidelines for improving software security through secure coding.
+It covers common programming languages (C,CPP, Python, GO) and libraries, and focuses on concrete recommendations.
+Also lots of unix 'must do' and 'never do' tips from a security viewpoint.Licensed CC-BY-SA.

 RUST programming
 ^^^^^^^^^^^^^^^^